Skip to Main Content Back to Top Let's Talk

 • You invite friends to use your vacation home.
 While the guests are there, one of them falls in the shower and is injured.

 • Raccoons get into the attic.
-Because no one is there to remove them, the raccoons damage the roof and ventilation.
+Because no one is there to remove them, raccoons damage the roof and ventilation.

 Can you insure a vacation home under your homeowners’ insurance?

-If you have a second home, you will likely need a second homeowners insurance policy.
+If you have a second home, you will likely need a second homeowners’ insurance policy.
 The insurance policy that you purchased for your primary residence likely won’t cover property damage to your vacation home.
-Purchasing insurance coverage specifically for the vacation home is the best way to make sure it’s covered against fires, storms and other perils.
+Furthermore, if you’ve financed your vacation home, your mortgage lender will likely require you to purchase a separate home insurance policy for it.

-Vacation Property Insurance vs. Homeowners Insurance
+Vacation Property Insurance vs. Homeowners’ Insurance

 Renting Your Vacation Home

 Some guests will be responsible and leave your property in good condition, but other guests could create nightmare scenarios.
-For example, guests could …
+For example, guests could:

-• Throw wild parties.
+• Throw destructive parties

-• Break or steal your private property, such as furniture, bicycles and dishes.
+• Break or steal your private property, such as furniture, bicycles and dishes

-• Refuse to leave when their stay is over.
+• Refuse to leave when their stay is over

-• Injure themselves and sue you.
+• Injure themselves

 Liability Coverage for Vacation Homes

-Vacation homes can involve significant liability risks, especially if they are rented out or have swimming pools, so carefully review coverage with your agent to ensure sufficient protection.
+Vacation homes can involve significant liability risks, especially if they are rented out or have swimming pools, so carefully review coverage with your insurance broker to ensure sufficient protection.
+Your broker may advise you to purchase a vacation home policy that includes liability coverage or even a personal umbrella policy for an added layer of coverage.

 Risk Management Practices for Your Vacation Home